Growing a Business

 This form is used to notify the IRS if your business mailing address or business location changes.
 All entities with an employer identification number (EIN) on file may use Form 8822-B. Depending on where your previous business address is located, you may mail this form to the appropriate address provided on the document.

-Take a moment to review your entity formation.
+Take a moment to review your entity formation paperwork.
 If you have incorporated as a corporation, for example, you need to update your articles of incorporation.
 Businesses which are LLCs will need to update their articles of organization.

-Do you have local licenses or permits?
-Reach out to the local city or county where you have these licenses or permits to update your business address.
+Do you have local business licenses or permits?
+Reach out to the local city or county where you have these to update your business address with them as well.

 Should the state tax agency know about your new business address?
 Yes!
 Make sure they have the new address on file.